Internet aesthetic: 1980s

 The use of aesthetic suffixes, particularly -punk, has its origins in the 1980s.
 Cyberpunk was a literary subgenre in science fiction that evolved into a visual aesthetic depicting dystopian futures shaped by advanced technology and cybernetics.
 Minnesota writer Bruce Bethke coined the term in 1983 for his short story "Cyberpunk", which was published in an issue of Amazing Science Fiction Stories.
-The aesthetic grew in popularity during the 1980s influencing films like Blade Runner, Tron, Videodrome, The Terminator and RoboCop.
+The aesthetic grew in popularity during the 1980s, influencing films like Blade Runner, Tron, Videodrome, The Terminator and RoboCop.
 The cyberpunk genre later developed into its own subculture which was sometimes associated with early hacker culture, as well as an early online community, which included a dedicated Usenet newsgroup.
 Usenet is widely regarded as an early precursor to modern Internet forums, discussion boards, and social media platforms.
-By the early 1990s, some trends in fashion and music were also labeled as cyberpunk, with the aesthetic also appearing prominently in anime and manga (Japanese cyberpunk), with Akira, Ghost in the Shell and Cowboy Bebop.
+By the early 1990s, some trends in fashion and music were also labeled as cyberpunk, with the aesthetic also appearing prominently in anime and manga (Japanese cyberpunk) such as Akira, Ghost in the Shell and Cowboy Bebop.

-In 1988, the term 'Cybergoth' was coined by Games Workshop, for their roleplaying game Dark Future, which developed into a fashion style and subculture the following decade.
+In 1988, the term 'Cybergoth' was coined by Games Workshop for their roleplaying game Dark Future, which developed into a fashion style and subculture the following decade.

-By the mid-to-late 1980s, steampunk was coined by science fiction author K. W. Jeter as a tongue-in-cheek variant of "cyberpunk", to define a retrofuturist aesthetic blending Victorian era design with steam-powered machinery.
+In the mid-to-late 1980s, the term 'steampunk' was coined by science fiction author K. W. Jeter as a tongue-in-cheek variant of "cyberpunk", to define a retrofuturist aesthetic blending Victorian-era design with steam-powered machinery.
 These terms and early derivatives laid the groundwork for later aesthetic naming conventions in internet subcultures such as seapunk and slimepunk.
 Suffixes such as -core deriving from hardcore punk, -gaze deriving from shoegaze, -wave deriving from new wave, and -punk deriving from punk rock have been used to describe internet visual aesthetics.
-The term sleaze (as in indie sleaze) and corecore arose in response to the over usage of -core to refer to visual aesthetic trends.
+The terms sleaze (as in indie sleaze) and corecore arose in response to the overusage of -core to refer to visual aesthetic trends.
 Internet aesthetics have also been influenced by and linked to the post-Internet contemporary art movement of the mid-2000s to early 2010s.